clerie/mastodon-hashtag-spreader/README.md

 # Mastodon Hashtag Spreader

-For the #GPN19 my Mastodon instance [fem.social](https://fem.social) wants to get all posts of the hashtag.
-Most users of this event are connected to the instance [chaos.social](https://chaos.social).
+For #GPN19 my Mastodon instance [fem.social](https://fem.social) wants to get all posts for this hashtag.
+Most users at this event are connected to the instance [chaos.social](https://chaos.social).

 ## Our solution
-We have a script on one of our servers, streaming all posts of one hashtag from chaos.social and putting the URL of the post to the search entry of our own instance.
-The URL will get fetched by our instance and the resulting post is added to our hashtag timeline.
+We have a script on one of our servers which streams all posts for specific hashtag from chaos.social and puts the URLs of those posts into the search entry of our own instance.
+Thus, the URLs will get fetched by our instance and the posts is added to our hashtag timeline.

 ## Installation
 ```bash